moliver28/research-handbook/content/handbook/engineering/infrastructure/team/scalability/project-management/index.md

 Any project that is being prepared should be a child of a roadmap epic.
 These epics should have the workflow labels of either `workflow-infra::Triage`, `workflow-infra::Proposal` or `workflow-infra::Ready`.

 The EM and the PM should work together to keep the Roadmap epics up to date with updates expected monthly.

-##### Opportunity Backlog

-When we have ideas for projects but we aren't certain that they are the right thing to do, we use the Opportunity Backlog.

-There is one Opportunity Backlog epic per roadmap.

-Ideas are documented in issues and attached to the relevant Opportunity Backlog epic and are regularly reviewed by the Product Manager and Engineering Managers.

 #### In Progress